 Pour boiling water over the oatmeal and add the molasses and the butter.

-Mix together the flours.
+Mix together the flours and salt.

 When oatmeal and boiled water has cooled to a tepid temperature, add yeast mixture and stir together.

 Stir in flour until a smooth, thick dough is formed.
 Knead the dough on a table sprinkled with flour until smooth and elastic.
 Only put a tiny amount of flour on the table, otherwise the bread will be too dry.

 Place the dough in a lightly oiled bowl.
 Cover with a tea towel.
 Let the dough rise in a warm place until doubled, about 1.5 to 2 hours.